-KEYWORDS: Dalbergia; cutting; conservation; biostimulants; Madagascar.
+KEYWORDS: Rhizogenesis; Dalbergia baronii, Dalbergia normandii; cutting; conservation; biostimulants; Aloe macroclada gel; Curcuma longa powder

 INTRODUCTION

-The Dalbergia is a tree belonging to the Fabaceae family, it grows in tropical regions such as South Asia, Central America, Africa, and especially in Madagascar.
+The Dalbergia is a tree belonging to the Fabaceae family, which grows in tropical regions such as South Asia, Central America, Africa, and especially in Madagascar, where it has the highest diversity.
 Out of the 275 global species (Cowell et al., 2022), 55 are endemic to Madagascar (Bosser and Rabevohitra 1996, 2002, 2005; Wilding et al., 2021a, 2021b; Crameri et al., 2022; and Rakotonirina et al., 2023).
 The genus includes shrubs, trees, and lianas.
 Dalbergia is also known as “rosewood" or "palissander”, it is valued for its technological, physical, mechanical, and aesthetic qualities.
 Its color and hue a perfect polishing and uniformity make it a sought-after product, increasing supply and demand.
 This growing demand has led to intensive logging and illegal trafficking, particularly in Madagascar, making a severely threatening the species of the Dalbergia genus.
 The trade of this wood, whether legal or illegal, places considerable pressure on Madagascar's rosewoods and palissanders, making these species endangered due to overexploitation and habitat destruction.
 Among the 55 Dalbergia species endemic to Madagascar, 10 are critically endangered, 14 are endangered, and 10 others are vulnerable according to the International Union for Conservation of Nature (IUCN, 2013).
 The genus is therefore fully listed in Annex I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES, 2022).
 Nevertheless, the Dalbergia genus is the most valuable of the woods classified in the first category of natural forest woods in Madagascar (MEDD, 2021).